The Valley of the Waters walking track is an exciting hike in the Wentworth Falls area of the Blue Mountains that follows a creek into the valley.

 The Valley of the Waters track is a return walking trail that starts from the old Conservation Hut in Wentworth Falls.

 Driving there is easy.
-Turn into Falls Road from the Great Western Highway, followed by a right turn into Fletcher Street, which leads to the car parking area (see map location).
+Turn into Falls Road from the Great Western Highway, followed by a right turn into Fletcher Street, which leads to a well-sized car park (see map location).

 Below is a map of the Valley of the Waters track with the following waterfalls marked from one to four: